rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenAndSausageGumbo.rst

 Directions
 ----------

-1. Adjust oven rack to middle position and heat oven to 425F.
+1. Adjust the oven rack to the middle position and heat the oven to 425F.
-   Place flour in 12-inch skillet and bake, stirring occasionally, until colour of ground cinnamon, 40 to 55 minutes.
-(As flour approaches desired colour, it will take on very nutty aroma that will smell faintly of burnt popcorn, and it will need to be stirred more frequently.)
-Transfer flour to medium bowl and let cool.
-(Toasted flour can be stored in airtight container in cool, dark place for up to 6 months.)
+   Place the flour in a 12-inch skillet and bake, stirring occasionally, until the colour of ground cinnamon, 40 to 55 minutes.
+As the flour approaches the desired colour it takes on a nutty aroma faintly of burnt popcorn and needs stirring more frequently.
+Transfer to a medium bowl and let cool.
+   (Toasted flour keeps in an airtight container in a cool, dark place for up to 6 months.)
-2. Heat oil in Dutch oven over medium heat until shimmering.
-Add onion, bell pepper, and celery and cook, stirring frequently, until softened, 5 to 7 minutes.
-Stir in thyme, garlic, paprika, bay leaves, cayenne, 1/4 teaspoon salt, and 1/4 teaspoon pepper and cook until fragrant, about 1 minute.
-Stir in 2 cups broth.
-Add chicken in single layer (chicken will not be completely submerged in liquid) and bring to simmer.
-Reduce heat to medium-low, cover, and simmer until chicken is fork-tender, 15 to 17 minutes.
-Transfer chicken to plate.
+2. Heat the oil in a Dutch oven over medium heat until shimmering.
+Add the onion, bell pepper, and celery and cook, stirring frequently, until softened, 5 to 7 minutes.
+Stir in the thyme, garlic, paprika, bay leaves, cayenne, 1/4 teaspoon salt, and 1/4 teaspoon pepper and cook until fragrant, about 1 minute.
+Stir in 2 cups broth, add the chicken in a single layer, and bring to a simmer; the chicken will not be completely submerged.
+   Reduce the heat to medium-low, cover, and simmer until the chicken is fork-tender, 15 to 17 minutes.
+Transfer the chicken to a plate.
-3. Slowly whisk remaining 2 cups broth in small increments into toasted flour until thick, smooth, batter-like paste forms.
-Increase heat to medium and slowly whisk paste into gumbo, making sure each addition is incorporated before adding next.
-Stir in andouille.
-Simmer, uncovered, until gumbo thickens slightly, 20 to 25 minutes.
+3. Slowly whisk the remaining 2 cups broth in small increments into the toasted flour until a thick, smooth, batter-like paste forms.
+Increase the heat to medium and slowly whisk the paste into the gumbo, making sure each addition is incorporated before adding the next.
+Stir in the andouille and simmer, uncovered, until the gumbo thickens slightly, 20 to 25 minutes.
-4. Once cool enough to handle, shred chicken into bite-size pieces.
-Stir chicken and scallions into gumbo.
-Remove pot from heat, stir in vinegar, and season with salt to taste.
-Discard bay leaves.
-Serve, passing hot sauce separately.
-(Gumbo can be refrigerated in airtight container for up to 3 days.)
+4. Once cool enough to handle, shred the chicken into bite-size pieces and stir it and the scallions into the gumbo.
+Remove the pot from the heat, stir in the vinegar, and season with salt to taste.
+Discard the bay leaves and serve, passing hot sauce separately.
+(Gumbo keeps in an airtight container for up to 3 days.)